 ESOL and Adult Literacy books, CDs and DVDs are available and may be borrowed from the library with a Pinellas County library card.

 ESOL Conversation Club takes place at varying times throughout the year.
-Please see the Adults page for more information on current or upcoming sessions.
+Please see the events calendar for more information on current or upcoming sessions.
 Join others in an informal setting and practice your English conversation skills.
 Different topics of discussion will be covered each week to help you learn how to communicate in everyday situations.

 Pronunciator Online Language Learning

 Pronunciator is an online language-learning service that covers over 90 languages, including English as a Second Language (ESL).
 It focuses on building conversational skills using interactive online drills, quizzes, downloadable audio lessons and phrasebooks, covering vocabulary and conversation to make learning fun.
 Apps are also available for Apple, Android, and Kindle Fire.

 Are you or someone you know ready to start preparing for the U.S. Citizenship Test and interview process?
 Help is available at the library.

 The basic requirements for Citizenship Preparation students are: